loagsword/IS601miniproject1-ACE/finishproject/commands1.md

 Mkdir [directory name] … create new in the current directory Mkdir ~/[directory name] … create new directory in home directory Mkdir -p … create parent directories with multiple directories nested within
+## Cp
+- cp is used to copy files and directories.
+Cp -a … archive files
+Cp -f … force copy by removing the destination file if needed Cp -r … copy an entire directory
+Cp -i … prompts you before overwriting the file